So what are Gibson's Laws?

 I get into lots of trouble for this one, but it's sooo true.

 What makes it tricky is that who the 90% is completely dependent on the context. i.e. In one context someone is a part of the 90% and in another context they’re not.
-The trick therefore is to work out who the 10% are and talk to them.
+The trick therefore is to work out who the 10% are and deal with them.

-Gibson's Seventh Law - Don't settle for 1 when you can have 2
+Gibson's Seventh Law - Don't settle for one when you can have two, and three is better than two

 Works in so many scenarios, it’s not funny… cards, octagonal French silver candlesticks, HA configurations and people sharing problems.